- Dec 31, 2004

 You added to much ammonia: Do a water change to bring your ammonia reading back to where it should be.
 Use the water change calculator below to know how much to change.

 Your ammonia levels have not dropped by your 3rd test: Check the expiration date on your test kit.
-Read the section on Testing (coming soon) to be sure you are testing correctly.
 Make sure the temperature, pH and KH of your water are all within the recommended ranges.
 Finally, post in the forum to get help.

 Your pH has dropped below 6.5 and/or the KH has dropped below 2 dg (36 ppm): Do a water change to bring up the levels.
 Test the tank for ammonia first as you will need to add back enough ammonia with the new water to replace what you removed.
 Knowing how many gallons/liters you take out allows you use the ammonia dosing calculator to know how much ammonia to add to the refill water to produce the needed ppm level.
 Remember, only to add ammonia for the amount changed, not for the entire volume of the tank.
 If changing water does not solve the problem, there are other solutions.
 Post your problem in the forum to get help.
 Be sure to include detailed information, including recent test results and the pH and KH for your tap water.